kingandmcgaw/handbook/README.md

 ####Git
 * __Simple git branching__.
 Master, and your feature branches.
 Master is always deployable.
 No exceptions.
 * __Always open a pull request__ for any functional changes (or anything significant).
 This is for knowledge sharing.
 For minor changes and FYIs, [add comments to the lines in Github](https://help.github.com/articles/adding-commit-comments).
+Comments in the pull request are preferable to Basecamp if the change is in code.
 * __Never merge your own pull request__.
 This means you are in charge of chasing someone to give their stamp of approval with a :shipit: message.
 * __Reviewing your teammates' code needs to be an equal priotity to writing new code__.
 Momentum is lost when changes await review too long.
 * __Deployment via CI__.
 CircleCI will always deploy `master -> master` and `staging -> staging` if the tests pass.
 Never deploy directy.